sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/redirect.md

 One of the running modes of the Redirect plugin is redirecting your API requests to another URL.
 We call it the replace mode.

-Now let's create the Redirect plugin for the `anything` API.
+Now let's create the Redirect plugin for the `anything` route.

 ![Redirect Plugin Replace Mode](https://static.apiseven.com/2022/12/30/redirect-plugin-replace-mode.png)